jenlungshih-github/storyweaver2/README.md

     ```

 ## Version History

+### v0.4.9
+- **Restricted Sidebar Items**: Hidden "Submit Feedback" and "Example Library" from the sidebar for non-super users to provide a cleaner interface.
+Access is preserved for the authorized super user group.

 ### v0.4.8
 - **Super User Permissions**: Restricted story deletion within "Story Collections" to an authorized super user group (initially `jenlungshih@gmail.com`).